Ninmay/dwm/README.md

 -------
 If you want to know how to use them just read their respective source code.
 All of them are carefully documented in *respective scripts* and *bashrc*.
-(and other configs you can find in *scripts* folder) The scripts are added to $PATH, so you can run them from anywhere you want.
+(and other configs you can find in *bin* folder) The scripts are added to
+$PATH, so you can run them from anywhere you want.

 Configuration